ARDev097/LTIPP-Research-Bounty---Team-Lampros-Labs-DAO/Research Project 1/Research Question 1 - Sector Growth, User Interaction, and Incentive Effectiveness Dataset/README.md

 # Sector Growth, User Interaction, and Incentive Effectiveness Dataset

 ## Overview
 This dataset has been compiled to analyze sector growth, user interaction, and incentive effectiveness within the Arbitrum ecosystem, particularly focusing on the protocols participating in the Long-Term Incentive Pilot Program (LTIPP).
 The analysis spans from March 4, 2024, to September 2, 2024, with a specific focus on the LTIPP incentive period from June 3, 2024, to September 2, 2024, and a pre-incentive interval of equivalent duration for comparative analysis.
+The current dataset contains data up to the latest date, and the remaining data will be updated by the end of September.
+Additionally, the dataset contains a limited number of columns from Dune as these are the necessary data points for our analysis.

 ## Dataset Structure
 The dataset is organized into separate folders for each protocol that received grants in the LTIPP.
 Inside each protocol's folder, there is a sub-folder containing the transactions data with the following columns: